class SchemaSanitizer:

 transform = actor.t

-if transform.map:
+if transform.rename:

 # Update existing map: replace values and keys that match old field names